 I’ll be sharing a few of Charlott Mason’s ideas for exploring nature right in your home, backyard or neighbourhood and so much more.
 Please come along and join in the conversation by asking your questions and sharing your fabulous ideas to encourage others just trying to get started.

-I also have a set of task cards to giveaway that will encourage you to slow down and press the reset button.
+I have a set of task cards to giveaway that will encourage you to slow down and press the reset button.
+Access them HERE.

-The Australian Homeschooling Summit 2020 will always be available to you, so if you miss it in May, you can always access all the wonderful workshops when it’s more convenient to you and you need a little ‘pick-me-up’ time.
+The Australian Homeschooling Summit 2020 will always be available and you can always access the wonderful workshops when it’s more convenient to you and you need a little ‘pick-me-up’ time.